 These days it is better if we try to take care of ourselves as much as we can.
 This way, we are helping the front-liners.
 Face-to-face consultation with your dentist is certainly impossible if the problem is grave.
 However, if the concerns are aesthetic, you can try teeth whitening at home.

 At Longevita, we do offer cosmetic dental surgeries.
 Even though you cannot come to meet with us personally during the lockdown, you can have an online consultation.
-You can book one by clicking here.
+Contact us to get a free quote and treatment plan.
 Once the pandemic is over, you can come for your treatment at our clinic.